The Greenback awaits Fed Minutes and Services PMI

 Will the RBA Support the Aussie?

 The Reserve Bank of Australia will hold its monetary policy meeting early on Tuesday, with no policy changes expected amid a COVID-19 resurgence.
 The bank is expected to hold rates at 0.10%.
-Between speculations of sooner rate hike and extension of bond purchases, opinions are divided.
+Between speculations of sooner rate hikes and extension of bond purchases, opinions are divided.

 The economic activity is strengthening as the unemployment rate fell to 5.1% in May, even after government support programs ended.
-Business surveys show high levels of optimism, the housing market is booming, and exports’ prices are high.
-However, now that vaccinations have been slow and the major cities are now back in a lockdown, the bank may be reluctant to take new steps until the situation is clarified.
+Business surveys show high levels of optimism, the housing market is booming, and exports prices are high.
+However, now that vaccinations have been slow and the major cities are now back in lockdown, the bank may be reluctant to take new steps until the situation is clarified.

 The AUDUSD is trading higher after hitting its YTD low at 0.7449 on Friday.
 A hawkish tone from the RBA should help the pair retest the resistance area around 0.7600. above these levels, gains could extend to 0.7650 and 0.7700 seen back in June and May.
 On the other side, extending bond purchases or repeating that there is no rate hike until 2024 would send the pair back to this year’s lows at 0.7450 with next support at 0.7390 followed by 0.7300.

 CAD: Employment Data and Oil Prices eyed